magmodules/magento2-sooqr/README.md

    php bin/magento cache:clean
    ```

-4. If Magento® is running in production mode, deploy static content:
+4. If Magento® is running in production mode, deploy static content with the following command:

    ```
    php bin/magento setup:static-content:deploy